stevenbenner/jquery-powertip/doc/gh-pages.template.md

 <span>Zip file with examples, CSS, and script.</span>
 </p>

 Here are some basic examples of PowerTip in action.
-You can also fiddle with PowerTip on the official [jsFiddle demo](http://jsfiddle.net/stevenbenner/2baqv/).
+You can also fiddle with PowerTip on the official [JSFiddle demo](https://jsfiddle.net/stevenbenner/2baqv/).

 ### Placement examples